Ajatt-Tools/mpvacious/README.md

 * `a` - Open `advanced menu`.

 Make a card:
-* `Ctrl+e` - Export a card with the currently visible subtitle line on the front.
+* `Ctrl+n` - Export a card with the currently visible subtitle line on the front.
 Use this when your subs are well-timed, and the target sentence doesn't span multiple subs.